-- 1. Attend and complete the academic advisement meeting and assessment with an Admissions Coordinator. - 2.
-Complete and submit the admissions application. - Submit a valid copy of a driver's license or photo ID and proof of Citizenship (voter registration card, birth certificate, passport, or permanent resident card).
-Eligible non-citizens submit a DACA card, form I-94, and State issued driver's license or state-issued Identification. - 4.
-Submit a 400-word Letter of Intent describing reasons and goals for enrolling at Penrose Academy. - 5.
+- 1. Attend and complete the Academic Advisement meeting and assessment with an Admissions Coordinator. - 2.
+Complete and submit the admissions application form. - 3.
+Submit a valid copy of a driver's license or photo ID. - 4.
+Submit proof of Citizenship (voter registration card, birth certificate, passport, or permanent resident card).
+Eligible non-citizens submit a DACA card, form I-94, and State issued driver's license or state-issued Identification. - 5.
+Submit a 400-word Letter of Intent describing reasons and goals for enrolling at Penrose Academy. - 6.
 Submit proof of graduation (high school transcripts or high school equivalency transcripts) from a valid high school or high school equivalency program. - a.
-AZBCB rules and regulations will be followed if no GED or legitimate high school transcript, diploma, or equivalent is available. - 6.
+AZBCB rules and regulations will be followed if no GED or legitimate high school transcript, diploma, or equivalent is available. - 7.
 Complete and pass the Aptitude Assessment.
-Penrose Academy utilizes an Aptitude Assessment to evaluate an individual's skills and potential for success in our programs.
+Penrose Academy utilizes an Aptitude Assessment to evaluate an applicant's skills and potential success in our programs.
 A minimum score of 75% is required to pass.
 Applicants that do not meet the minimum score of 75% will have the opportunity for a second attempt on an alternate date.
-Applicants that do not meet the requirements on either assessment will be required to wait six months before being eligible to retake the test.
-Individuals with request for accommodations, refer to section five: disability accommodations & grievance policy. - 7.
-Submit non-refundable application fee of \$100. - 8.
-Complete a Financial Strategy and set up a financial plan - 9.
-Sign Financial contract and Student Catalog Acknowledgement. - 10.
-Complete and sign Enrollment Agreement, I Understand form, Student Arbitration Agreement, and Waiver form. - 11.
-Laser is a stackable credential; students must submit proof of previous experiences in the esthetics field, such as an esthetics license, cosmetology license, etc. - 12.
-Veterans Education Benefits Processing & Records Management Requirements, 38 CFR 21.4253(d)(3).
+Applicants that do not meet the requirements of either assessment will be required to wait six months before being eligible to retake the test. - a.
+Applicants with a request for reasonable accommodations, refer to SECTION FIVE: DISABILITY ACCOMMODATION & GRIEVANCE POLICY - 8.
+Submit non-refundable application fee of \$100. - 9.
+Sign and complete Student Catalog Acknowledgement. - 10.
+Complete Student Financial Success Planner and finalize financial plan. - 11.
+Complete and sign Enrollment Agreement, I Understand form, Student Arbitration Agreement, Waiver form, and Financial Contract. - 12.
+Laser is a stackable credential; students must submit proof of previous experiences in the esthetics field, such as an esthetics license, cosmetology license, etc. - 13.
 Students utilizing Veteran Benefits are required to submit proof of all education, military transcripts, and military training attended prior to attending Penrose Academy.
 All prior training and credit will be evaluated, and credit will be given if deemed similar or equivalent to the classes the students need to take to earn their diploma from this institution.
 This only applies to students utilizing Veterans Benefits.
+Veterans Education Benefits Processing & Records Management